susy-partners/transformap-editor/README.md

 * save the contents of the 'public' - folder
 * git checkout gh-pages
 * cp -ra public/\* .
-* in the index.html, change the absolute links ("/app.css", …) to relative ones, remove the slash.
 * git add
 * git push